 Should I invest in wall-mounted or freestanding storage?

-Wall-mounted storage maximizes floor space and provides superior stability, making it ideal for permanent gyms.
-Freestanding storage suits renters or those planning to relocate, offering portability without installation requirements.
+Wall-mounted storage keeps the floor clear and provides better stability, making it ideal for permanent gyms.
+Freestanding storage works well when you need portability or do not want anything permanently installed.

 How can I organize my home gym on a budget?